Embodied-R1: Reinforced Embodied Reasoning for General Robotic Manipulation: Conclusion

 \section{Conclusion}

-We propose \alg, a powerful embodied reasoning VLM that effectively addresses the ``seeing-to-doing'' gap in robotic manipulation by enhancing spatial reasoning and embodied pointing abilities.
-We first constructed a large-scale, meticulously designed dataset and trained \alg using a two-stage RFT paradigm, incorporating a multi-task mixed reward design. \alg possesses an understanding of the physical world and, through pointing, realizes a suite of capabilities including grounding, spatial region reference, object affordance marking, and visual trace generation, which are further applied to downstream robotic manipulation tasks. \alg achieves state-of-the-art results on multiple benchmark tests and demonstrates robust zero-shot generalization in robotic manipulation tasks, offering a promising direction for the development of more capable embodied AI.
-We discuss detailed limitations in \cref{app:limitation}.
+We introduce \alg, an embodied reasoning VLM that bridges the critical ``seeing-to-doing'' gap in robotic manipulation.
+By training \alg with a two-stage RFT paradigm on our large-scale curated dataset, we significantly enhance its spatial reasoning and embodied pointing abilities.
+Through its core pointing mechanism, \alg masters a suite of capabilities, including grounding, spatial referencing, affordance marking, and visual trace generation, which are further applied to downstream robotic manipulation.
+Empirically, \alg achieves state-of-the-art results across multiple benchmark tests and demonstrates robust zero-shot generalization in robotic manipulation tasks, offering a promising pathway toward more capable and general-purpose embodied AI.
+A detailed discussion of limitations is provided in \cref{app:limitation}.